variousauthors/mandala/README.md

 When the database is seeded, and the mandala is deployed, then you must move the markdown and the seeds.yaml file to a hidden place in a locked repo where no one will be able to peek.

+##ToDO

+I need some way of "tapping" the site, to see how healthy it is without decrementing any counters.
+Right now, inspecting the db is the only good way.

+Twitter integration: I want what Sword & Sworcery and Nested have.